 - What outcomes are you hoping to gain from your marketing efforts?

 - Do you need to get any training or certifications in order to run your business?

 - Where do you see your business in 12 months, 3 years?
 5 years?

 Keep in mind, your initial business plan will be fluid and will possibly change - a lot.
 As you put your ideas on paper, you may start to realize other factors, and better determine what you want and don't want in your business or come up with completely new ideas!

 Taking this first step and drafting your initial plan will give you some great insights and get you on the path to small business ownership.
 You have nothing to loose.
-Having a solid business plan is essential to the success of your business - Failing to plan is like planning to fail.
-Start your plan today.
+Having a solid business plan is essential to the success of your business - Failing to plan is like planning to fail so it's important that you tart your plan today.

 Bola Onada Sokunbi